 The secretary of state is the chief election official in approximately 40 states.
-Though roles and responsibilities will vary from state to state, they usually include, besides the oversight and administration of both state and federal elections, maintenance of state records, preservation of the state seal, chartering of new business, regulation of the securities industry, commissioning of notaries'

-781 public, registration of trademarks, and licensing of vehicle dealerships.
-With the 782 attention that has been placed on election system security, a focus of the statelevel ISAO should include sharing cyber-threat information with the secretary of 783 784 state's office.
-Moreover, elections span operations down to county and 785 community levels and hence afford a natural nexus to state-wide adoption and integration of information-sharing activities.
-As noted earlier, recent events 786 787 involving attempted interference in U.S. elections by antagonistic nation-states 788 magnify both the cyber burdens that states face and the necessity and utility of 789 involving state officers in activities like ISAOs.
-790 Position/title: Secretary of state 791 Role: Advisor/policy/strategy/core team 792 Duties/responsibilities: Serve as primary liaison from the secretary of state's office to the state-level ISAO core team.
-Provide official guidance and policy 793 recommendations on how the ISAO can engage with the election system security 794 795 within that state.
-796 Position/title: Deputy secretary of state 797 Role: Advisor/policy/strategy/core team Duties/responsibilities: Serve as the backup or proxy for the secretary of state.
-798 799 Serve as an advisor to the ISAO core team and provide subject matter expertise 800 on the state's election system.
-801 Position/title: IT director 802 Role: Advisor/project support team/technology SME Duties/responsibilities: Provide technical expertise on the specific systems, 803 804 applications, and technologies used in the state's election system.
+Though roles and responsibilities will vary from state to state, they usually include, besides the oversight and administration of both state and federal elections, the maintenance of state records, preservation of the state seal, chartering of new business, regulation of the securities industry, commissioning of notaries' public, registration of trademarks, and licensing of vehicle dealerships.
+With the attention that has been placed on election system security, a focus of the state-level ISAO should include sharing cyber-threat information with the secretary of state's office.
+Moreover, elections span operations down to county and community levels and hence afford a natural nexus to state-wide adoption and integration of information-sharing activities.
+As noted earlier, recent events involving attempted interference in U.S. elections by antagonistic nation-states magnify both the cyber burdens that states face and the necessity and utility of involving state officers in activities such as ISAOs.

+Position/title: Secretary of state

+Role: Advisor/policy/strategy/core team

+Duties/responsibilities: Serve as primary liaison from the secretary of state's office to the state-level ISAO core team.
+Provide official guidance and policy recommendations on how the ISAO can engage with the election system security within that state.

+Position/title: Deputy secretary of state Role: Advisor/policy/strategy/core team

+Duties/responsibilities: Serve as the backup or proxy for the secretary of state.
+Serve as an advisor to the ISAO core team and provide subject matter expertise on the state's election system.

+Position/title: IT director

+Role: Advisor/project support team/technology SME

+Duties/responsibilities: Provide technical expertise on the specific systems, applications, and technologies used in the state's election system.
 Serve as a liaison to the project support team to the secretary of state.

-805 STATE ATTORNEY GENERAL 806 6.8.2 807 The state attorney general serves as the chief legal officer and advisor and is 808 often the chief law enforcement officer for the state.
+6.8.2 STATE ATTORNEY GENERAL

+The state attorney general serves as the chief legal officer and advisor and is often the chief law enforcement officer for the state.
 One of the common duties of the attorney general is consumer protection.
-Given that many cybercrimes 809 810 involve fraud and scams, the attorney general is another key stakeholder to have 811 involved in the development of the state-level ISAO.
-812 Position/title: Attorney general 813 Role: Advisor/policy/strategy/core team Duties/responsibilities: Provide strategic and policy guidance and serve as the 814 815 primary liaison of the attorney general's office to the core team.
-Ensure that the state-level ISAO's mission is coordinated with their efforts.
-816
+Given that many cybercrimes involve fraud and scams, the attorney general is another key stakeholder to have involved in the development of the state-level ISAO.

+Position/title: Attorney general

+Role: Advisor/policy/strategy/core team

+Duties/responsibilities: Provide strategic and policy guidance and serve as the primary liaison of the attorney general's office to the core team.
+Ensure that the state-level ISAO's mission is coordinated with its efforts.